wenmeng-ning/veritas_ucla_onboarding/readme.md

 ## Example

 Try run through this example with the UCLA helper package!!
+Make a directory in your **userspace** to run this example!